zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 fhe_circuit = model.compile(x_train)
 ```

-All Concrete-ML built-in models have a monolithic `predict` method that performs the encryption, FHE execution and decryption with a single function call.
+All Concrete ML built-in models have a monolithic `predict` method that performs the encryption, FHE execution and decryption with a single function call.
-Thus, Concrete-ML models follow the same API as Scikit-Learn models, transparently performing the steps related to encryption to accentuate convenience.
+Thus, Concrete ML models follow the same API as Scikit-Learn models, transparently performing the steps related to encryption to accentuate convenience.

 <!--pytest-codeblocks:cont-->